 9. Staggered lunch times

-Lunch boxes will not be available for purchase from Camp Beaumont this summer, so parents will need to provide their child with their own lunch.
-Lunch breaks will be staggered to ensure groups do not come in to contact with each other, and lunch will be enjoyed outside as much as possible.
+Lunch boxes will not be available for purchase from Camp Beaumont, so parents will need to provide their child with their own lunch.
+Lunch breaks will be staggered to ensure groups do not come in to contact with each other.
 In addition, thorough hand washing will take place before and after lunch.

 We will maintain excellent communication with our parents and teams to update everyone on any changes to our management of the ‘Keeping Everyone Safe’ policy.
-As well as ensuring everyone is well prepared to spend another fantastic summer together at Camp Beaumont – 40 years in a row we have offered ‘Inspirational adventures throughout the school summer holidays’.
+As well as ensuring everyone is well prepared to experience another outstanding holiday with Camp Beaumont.